 After re-reading the above explanation, maybe ordering a martini is a bit complicated after all.
 Here’s all you need to know:

 Store this away for future use: “I’d like a dry vodka martini, please.
 Up, one olive, and shaken.”

-- Never spend more than $30 on a bottle of vodka.
-Vodka isn’t aged, so what are you really paying for?
-(It’s the marketing)
+- Rarely spend more than $30 on a bottle of vodka.
+Vodka isn’t aged, so save that extra money on a nice bottle of scotch.

 - Drink your martini reasonably fast, as you don’t want it to warm up.